 Debt relief occurs in 2 ways:

-The Completion Stage – The country gets debt stock relief on the approval by WB and IMF.
-Out of 42 countries participating in the initiative, 34 are in SSA.
-None had a ppp above $1500 in 200
+The Completion Stage – The country gets debt stock relief on the approval of WB and IMF.
+Out of 42 countries participating in the initiative, 34 are in Sub-Saharan Africa

 But research shows linking remittances to financial services for the unbanked – savings accounts, loans and insurance – allows even the very poor to save and potentially invest in the development of their community.